PalatinCoder/SquadIT/Documentation/SRS.md

 #### 3.3.1 Availability

-Server uptime should be around 80%(?)
+Server uptime should be around 90%.
+Lower uptimes during development are acceptable.

 #### 3.3.2 Data consistency

 Data consistency must be ensured under all circumstances.

+#### 3.3.3 Mean Time Between Failures

+Should be as high as possible.
+No estimation possible at the moment.

+#### 3.3.4 Mean Time To Repair

+Should be as low as possible.
+Current target is three workdays.

 ### 3.4 Performance